cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - Z: -2
 - h\_eff: 1

+An optimized example implementation of the above mapping is given in {{map-to-p256}}.

 ## Suites for curve25519 and edwards25519 {#suites-25519}

 This section defines ciphersuites for curve25519 and edwards25519 {{RFC7748}}.